Cornell University Library

 If you need assistance, contact the IT Service Desk.

-Students can also contact the IT Service Desk, located at the Cornell Store and at 121 Computing and Communications Center (CCC) on the Ag Quad.
-The IT Service Desk is open Monday through Friday, 8:00 a.m. to 5:00 p.m.
+Students can also contact the IT Service Desk to get help with Cornell’s IT services, troubleshooting, and more.
+Located at 121 Computing and Communications Center (CCC) on the Ag Quad, the IT Service Desk is open Monday through Friday, 8:00 a.m. to 5:00 p.m.
 Find out all the ways you can get help.

 There are four general computer labs to which all Summer College students will have access.
 Two of these labs are on North Campus near your living quarters.

 The labs function on a first-come, first-served basis.
 They have a variety of software, Windows and Mac computers, and networked laser printers (see Net-Print below).
 Generally, each lab has between 20 and 25 computers.

 Please note that you will not have access to computer labs after Summer College's nightly check-in.

 For up-to-date information about locations and hours of operation for all Cornell computer labs, visit the computer labs page.

 In some libraries, students can borrow laptops to use while they're in the library.
 See more information from Mann Library and Olin and Uris Libraries, including details on extended loan laptops with a longer borrowing period.

 Net-Print is a fee-based service that lets students print to laser printers and plotters located in Cornell's computer labs, libraries, and elsewhere around campus, using a lab computer or personal computer connected to the Cornell network.